aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 Replace the strings `{ROLE_ARN}`, `{REGION}`, and `{BUCKET_NAME}` with the values that you received as output from CDK.

-This example uses GitHub's Code Scanning feature to display the recommendations.
-Before you can use this feature, you need to enable it for your repository or organization (see [documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/setting-up-code-scanning-for-a-repository)).
+This example uses GitHub's Code Scanning feature to display the recommendations. **If you are using a private repository without paying for Code Scanning, this will fail**.
+Before you can use this feature, you need to enable GitHub Code Scanning for your repository or organization (see [documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/setting-up-code-scanning-for-a-repository)).
 If you are not planning on using this feature, omit the `Upload review result` part.

 You can also see all recommendations in you AWS Console.